Graveyard Shift (1990 film): Plot

-Hall discovers a trap door leading to an abandoned part of the mill, which he believes to be the nesting ground.
-Warwick forces Hall to enter with a fire hose to kill the rats.
-Hall agrees on the condition that Warwick help him in handling the fire hose.
-Wisconsky also volunteers, and Warwick forces the remaining workers to go.
-One by one, the creature kills each member of the group until only Hall and Wisconsky are left.
+While cleaning out the basement, Brogan keeps busy by shooting rats with the fire hose.
+Warwick fires Ippeston after he complains about the rats and work conditions.
+Hall later discovers a trap door leading to an abandoned part of the mill, which he believes to be the nesting ground for the rat infestation.
+Warwick forces Hall to enter with a fire hose to kill the rats, but Hall only agrees on the condition that Warwick help him in handling the fire hose.
+Wisconsky also volunteers, and Warwick forces the remaining workers to go as well, and once downstairs they discover caves beneath the mill.
+Brogan discovers a severed human hand and, terrified, runs back up, but one of the stairs breaks and he falls into the pool beneath, where the creature devours him.

+Carmichael discovers a cave passage with the sound of an outside river and encourages the team to follow him.
+Once inside, he discovers a hole through which they can reach outside.
+When Carmichael puts his hand through the hole, he is attacked by the creature, which rips his arm off.
+The team abandons Carmichael as he is devoured by the creature; a terrified Danson refuses to keep going and is also abandoned by the team.
+Left alone in complete darkness and hearing a strange noise next to him, he lights a lighter and encounters the creature, who immediately devours him.

-Hall and Wisconsky discover the creature’s lair, a large cavern filled with human and animal bones.
-Wisconsky discovers Warwick with a severe head wound buried beneath a pile of bones.
+Hall and Wisconsky discover the creature's lair, a large cavern filled with human and animal bones.
+Wisconsky discovers Warwick buried beneath a pile of bones.
 Now insane, Warwick attacks Hall and Wisconsky, engaging Hall in a brutal battle.
 Wisconsky attempts to stop him, only to be stabbed by Warwick with a knife.
-Warwick flees from a vengeful Hall, only to discover the creature: a large, bat-like rat.
+Warwick flees from a vengeful Hall, only to come upon the creature: a large, bat-like rat.
 Warwick attacks and injures it, only to be killed and devoured.
-Seeing this, Hall flees and manages to escape into the mill.
-The creature follows him and attacks him, only for its tail to be caught in the cotton picker.
-Hall turns on the cotton picker, tearing the creature apart.
+Seeing this, Hall flees and manages to escape into the mill, but the creature follows him and attacks.
+The creature gets its tail caught in the cotton picker as it closes in on Hall, so he turns on the cotton picker, shredding the creature.
 The final shot shows a sign outside the still-open mill, stating the mill is under new management.

-TV Extended Ending
+TV extended ending

-Hall punches out ending his shift and he also punches Wisconsky's shift before leaving the mill.
+Hall punches out ending his shift, and he also punches Wisconsky's shift before leaving the mill.